khaloodi/khaloodi.github.io/aboutme.md

 - Pivot tables, ERP, "what if" scenarios, Goal Seek, Solver
 - Advanced databases and statistics including hypothesis testing and PCA
 - Virtual machines and containerization tools including Pipenv, Docker, Kubernetes to spin-up portable environments at scale on prem or in the cloud
-- SQL, ETL, regression, classification, clustering and more...
+- SQL, ETL, regression, classification, clustering and more

 **Certifications:**
 - Tableau Desktop Specialist